Faculty & Staff Directory

-Math Department Chair, Algebra I and II, Precalculus, Statistics.
+Math Department Chair, Algebra II Honors, Statistics, Precalculus.
 Aiyana received a bachelor’s degree in elementary education and a master’s degree in education from the College of Santa Fe.
-Aiyana has taught at Santa Fe Prep for 10 years.
-In addition, she has taught at the Rio Grande School, The Institute of American Indian Arts, Ortiz Middle School, and Santa Fe High.
+Aiyana has taught at Santa Fe Prep for 13 years.
+In addition to teaching mathematics, Aiyana has co-led trips to Nepal and Mongolia for Prep students.
+Before teaching at Prep, she taught at the Rio Grande School, The Institute of American Indian Arts, Ortiz Middle School, and Santa Fe High.